christianrocchetti/monitoring-process/README.md

 ### Install service

-Give the script execute permission and run it with root permissions:
+Give the script execute permissions and run it with root permissions:

 ```shell
 chmod +x installer.sh